entigolabs/infralib-lab/quickstart/1/readme.txt

 > $ docker run -it --rm -v "$(pwd)":"/conf" -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_REGION -e AWS_SESSION_TOKEN entigolabs/entigo-infralib-agent ei-agent run  -c /conf/config.yaml

-The console should display a similar log and the command will stay running for a while.  **Please continue with the lab without waiting for this command to finish, but do not close or cancel it.**
+The console should display a similar log and the command will stay running for a while.  **Please continue with the quickstart without waiting for this command to finish, but do not close or cancel it.**

 ![dev_net_console.png](dev_net_console.png)